top of page

 The African American Heritage Sign Trail launched in June 2021.
 16 sign panels explain and interpret significant historic events, people and places of African American heritage within the greater Craven Terrace and Dryborough neighborhoods of New Bern North Carolina.

-Join us to preserve, promote and celebrate the
+Join us to preserve, promote and celebrate

-African American arts, music, culture and
+African American art, music, culture and

 Our Legacy